-The Compensation Committee believes that it is in the best interest of Generac and its stockholders to align the financial interests of the Company's officers and directors with those of

-Generac's stockholders by requiring officers and directors to establish and maintain a permanent minimum ownership position in Company stock, and by limiting the ability to sell Company stock until guideline ownership levels have been achieved.
-In addition, the Compensation Committee believes that the investment community values stock ownership by such officers and that share ownership demonstrates a commitment to and belief in the long-term strategic direction of Generac.
+The Compensation Committee believes that it is in the best interest of Generac and its stockholders to align the financial interests of the Company's officers and directors with those of Generac's stockholders by requiring officers and directors to establish and maintain a permanent minimum ownership position in Company stock (based on the market value of our common stock), and by limiting the ability to sell Company stock until guideline ownership levels have been achieved.
+In addition, the Compensation Committee believes that the investment community values stock ownership by such officers and that share ownership demonstrate a commitment to and belief in the long-term strategic direction of Generac.

-Accordingly stock ownership guidelines have been established for the Company's officers and directors.
-In 2015 a total of 34 individuals, including all of the named executive officers, were covered under this stock ownership policy.
+Accordingly, stock ownership guidelines have been established for the Company's officers and directors.
+In 2017 a total of 15 individuals, including all of the named executive officers and directors, were covered under this stock ownership policy.

-Effective June 2015 stock ownership guidelines were revised as follows:
+Effective June 2017 stock ownership guidelines were revised as follows:

 Position/Level Multiple of Salary Requirement

 CEO 4.0X annual base pay

-Directors 3.0X annual equity compensation
+Directors 3.0X annual cash retainer

 CFO, EVP & SVP 2.0X annual base pay

-Group Vice Presidents 1.0X annual base pay
+Group Vice Presidents/GM 1.0X annual base pay